We don’t support this browser anymore.

 Manager located in: London

-Robert has been an investment manager on the equity opportunities team, and lead manager of the Newton Concentrated Global Equity strategy.
-In late March 2020 it was announced Rob would move into the Newton equity income team during Q2 2020 to work with the team on Newton global equity income strategies.
+Robert is a portfolio manager of the Newton Global Equity Income strategy.
 Robert began his career in the private client investment division at Newton in 2000 and has managed a variety of global equity mandates.
-Robert has an MA from Edinburgh University, a Master's in European Business from the EAP European School of Management in Paris and is a CFA1 charterholder.
-Outside of work, Robert enjoys spending time outdoors with his young family and is looking forward to travelling with them as they get older.
+Robert has an MA from Edinburgh University, a Master's in European Business from the EAP European School of Management in Paris and is a CFA charterholder.
+Outside of work, Robert enjoys spending time with his family, the great outdoors and travelling.
+CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.

 manager photo